 Gut health is improved by the presence of colostrum in the body, whereas inflammation has been shown to decrease alongside PRP.
 If your pet is experiencing the unfortunate circumstance of cancer, colostrum would be something to seriously consider adding to your pet's daily intake.
 Another protein that colostrum contains, known as lactalbumin, obliterates cancer-causing toxins as well as existing cancer cells.
 In turn, the immune system is heightened and the body is more capable of fighting off illnesses that cancer invites into the immune system.

-Phytoplankton is a main supplier of healthy fish oils, also known as omega-3 fatty acids.
+Phytoplankton is the main supplier of healthy fish oils, also known as omega-3 fatty acids.
 Sometimes, the fish oils circulating within your pet's internal systems become toxic over time, and if they remain in your pet's body for long enough, they can be a source of inflammation.
 An enzyme known as the superoxide dismutase is an antioxidant located within phytoplankton.
 Superoxide dismutase assists in the removal process of dangerous toxins, clearing the body and cleansing the internal pathways needed for everyday processes.

 Phytoplankton has the ability to reduce the intensity of the symptoms of allergic reactions as well as being able to detox the liver.
 With its antioxidant properties, phytoplankton is also capable of improving the overall functioning of the immune system, especially when it comes to the performance of various types of cells.
 Overall, phytoplankton reduces the chance of recurring digestive issues and bouts of inflammation.
 Along with elevating the energy levels of your dogs or cats, phytoplankton is also excellent when it comes to keeping the gut in check and making poor digestion a smoother process.